Improved thresholds for e-values: Introduction

-The rest of the paper is dedicated to obtaining improved thresholds that can be useful for situations like the above two examples and many others.
+The rest of the paper is dedicated to obtaining improved thresholds that can be useful in situations like the two examples above and many others.
 Section \ref{sec:2} provides preliminaries on e-values and their thresholds, as well as some basic results.
-Section \ref{sec:3} contains our main results on the improved thresholds for e-values under various conditions, including decreasing and unimodal densities, as well as conditions on densities or random variables after a log-transform.
-As most useful results, for small values of $\alpha$, the threshold can roughly be improved (divided) by a factor of $2$ for decreasing (only required on $[1,\infty)$) or unimodal densities, and by a factor of $e=\exp\{1\}$ for decreasing (only required on $[0,\infty)$) or unimodal-symmetric densities of the log-transformed e-variable.
+Section \ref{sec:3} contains our main results on the improved thresholds for e-values under various conditions, including decreasing and unimodal densities, as well as conditions on densities or random variables after a log-transformation.
+The most useful results reveal that, for small values of $\alpha$, the threshold can roughly be improved (divided) by a factor of $2$ for decreasing (only required on $[1,\infty)$) or unimodal densities, and by a factor of $e=\exp\{1\}$ for decreasing (only required on $[0,\infty)$) or unimodal-symmetric densities of the log-transformed e-variable.
+Section \ref{sec:perturbation} tells us that, if an improved threshold applies to one set of distributions, then it also applies approximately to another set that is close to it.

 In Section \ref{sec:como}, we propose tests with valid type-I errors based on taking the supremum over a set of e-variables.
-Section \ref{sec:combined} provides some improved thresholds for combined e-variables.
-In Section \ref{sec:boosting}, we discuss methods to boost e-values in the e-BH procedure for multiple hypothesis testing with distributional assumptions.
-We admit that results in this section are not very practical as they require quite strong assumptions; they mainly serve as an exploration of possible improvements in multiple testing, a topic of great challenge.
-Section \ref{sec:simulation} includes simulation studies that illustrate the improved power we obtain using the improved thresholds.
+Section \ref{sec:combined} provides some improved thresholds for stopped e-processes, under the assumption that the stopping time is predictable.
+Section \ref{sec:boosting} discusses methods to boost e-values in the e-BH procedure for multiple hypothesis testing with distributional assumptions.
+We acknowledge that the results in Sections \ref{sec:combined} and \ref{sec:boosting} are restrictive as they require strong assumptions; they primarily serve as an exploration of possible improvements in stopped e-processes and multiple testing, a topic of great importance and challenge.
+Section \ref{sec:simulation} presents simulation studies that demonstrate the enhanced power achieved by using the improved thresholds.
 Section \ref{sec:concl} concludes.
-We keep a few intuitive proofs in the main text, whereas additional proofs and other results are presented in the appendices.
+We present a few intuitive proofs in the main text, while additional proofs and other results are included in the appendices.